In this policy

 If you are just surfing and reading information on our website, then we collect and store the following information about your visit

-We use your information to measure the number of visitors to different parts of the site and for a number of different purposes connected with the provision of telecommunication services, for example, to measure the effectiveness of advertising, auditing use of the site and improving it for different customer profiles, internal reporting and general system administration.
+We use your information to measure the number of visitors to different parts of the site and for a number of different purposes connected with the provision of goods and services, for example, to measure the effectiveness of advertising, auditing use of the site and improving it for different customer profiles, internal reporting and general system administration.

 Although we may publish aggregated information about usage patterns, we do not disclose information about individual machines or persons except for the reasons set out below in this section.
 We do not sell information which identifies you personally.
 We may gather more extensive information if we are concerned, for example, about security issues.
 If we think it is necessary, we can disclose information to relevant law enforcement authorities, such as the Police or the Department of Internal Affairs.